YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVQUALTIME, Invalid time qualifier value.
 Specify as xxxx=delta_or_absolute_time.

-MUPIP Error: This indicates that time qualifier value specified for xxxx is invalid.
+MUPIP Error: This indicates that the time qualifier value specified for xxxx is invalid.

 Action: Reissue the command with correct syntax.

 ---------------------
 INVREDIRQUAL